-As part of our Science-Based Target, we have committed to halve our Scope 3 carbon emissions by 2030 (against a 2020 baseline) and eliminate them entirely by 2040, as part of our net zero target.
+As part of our Science-Based Target, we have committed to halve our Scope 3 carbon emissions by 2030 (against a 2020 baseline).
+We are also committed to achieving net zero across our full value chain by 2040.
 The main sources of Scope 3 emissions are investments (joint ventures and associates), purchased goods and services, and the use of sold products.

-This year, our estimated Scope 3 emissions were 9.4 million tonnes of CO2e.
+Our near-term and long-term targets to reduce Scope 3 emissions are ambitious but incentivise us to seek out innovative ways to collaborate with our value chain partners to drive the significant emission reductions needed.
+This year, our estimated Scope 3 emissions were 10.1 million tonnes of CO2e.
 We worked with the Carbon Trust to analyse our Scope 3 emissions and prioritise reduction opportunities, mostly by working with our suppliers.

 Embedding our commitments in our supply chain

-From October 2020, we introduced a 20% weighting for environmental and social criteria in our supplier evaluation criteria in ‘Request For Quotation’ (‘RFQ’) processes.
-The updated process examines whether suppliers have environmental policies to address carbon reduction, renewable energy, plastic reduction, circular economy and product life-cycle (in addition to diversity and health and safety).
+As part of our supplier evaluation and selection process, we have a 20% weighting for environmental and social criteria, which is integrated into our 'Request for Quotation' (RFQ).
+Our evaluation examines whether suppliers have environmental policies to address carbon reduction, renewable energy, plastic reduction, circular economy and product life-cycle (in addition to diversity, and health and safety).

 The assessment awards positive scoring for suppliers that have set (or are willing to set) a Science-Based Target.
 In addition, suppliers who offer product-specific CO2 data and pathways for reduction over the contract period are positively scored.

 Our supplier performance management programme also covers environmental factors, and suppliers’ GHG performance is one of the factors evaluated in our annual assessment process.
 We ask selected suppliers to provide details of their GHG emissions and management programmes through CDP.
-Last year, 88% of those suppliers responded, with 77% reporting that they had set a target for GHG emissions.
-This work was recently acknowledged by CDP, with Vodafone joining its Supplier Engagement Rating Leaderboard, which recognises companies that engage with their suppliers to tackle climate change.
+Our work has recently been acknowledged by CDP, with Vodafone joining its Supplier Engagement Rating Leaderboard, which recognises companies that engage with their suppliers to tackle climate change.